emesterhazy/glossika-to-anki/README.md

     - `pip install genanki` or `pip3 install genanki`
 5. *v2 Glossika PDFs and GMS-C mp3 files*
     - The PDF script only works with the v2 Glossika PDFs.
 These files are searchable, and have a blue box around each phrase.
 If your PDFs are more than 20 mb you have the older version that is not supported.
+    - Here's an example of what the audio file names should look like: `ENZS-F1-GMS-C-0001.mp3`.
+Note that the ENZS prefix is for Mandarin and varies by language.
     - *Note:* The Glossika PDFs and audio files are difficult to find since Glossika recently discontinued them and launched a subscription service.
 I heard some people have had luck contacting Glossika's support team to purchase the older PDF courses, but your milage may vary.

 ## Running